 With the collaboration between scientists and physicians, the center aims to increase knowledge of causes and mechanisms of serious pediatric diseases.
 Our goal is to develop innovative approaches to the diagnosis and treatment of sick children in Indiana and beyond.

-This position will assist the Principal Investigator in conducting research in Pulmonary Research Group within the Wells Center for Pediatric Research.
-This research is focused on examining the role of immune signaling and metabolism in the regulation of T cell responses in allergic diseases.
-This research makes extensive use of molecular biology techniques and genetic models.
-This research includes small animal handling, molecular, cellular biology and biochemistry experiments.
+This position will assist the Principal Investigator in conducting research in Hematologic Malignancies and Stem Cell Biology Research Group at the Wells Center for Pediatric Research.
+This research technician will be involved in the study molecular mechanism(s) of adhesion/migration and growth control in normal and leukemic stem/progenitor cells, mast cells and erythroid cells.
+This research includes small animal handling, small animal surgery, and molecular, cellular biology and biochemistry experiments.

 Maintain mouse colonies.
 Consists of setting up and maintaining breeder cages, maintaining non-breeding cages, animal handling, such as weaning, ear notching, tail snips, dosing, and maintaining colony records.

-Bachelor's degree in science from an accredited institution and one year of lab experience.
+Bachelor's degree in science or a related field from an accredited institution and one year of lab experience.

-Laboratory experience and the ability to learn quickly.
+Some hands on laboratory experience and the ability to learn quickly.
 Ability to function independently and conduct experiments.
 Experience in mouse and small animal colony maintenance and/or small animal surgery.
-Able to problem solve.
+Ability to problem solve.
 Ability to effectively communicate and exchange information.

 Salary Plan: RS